Pinterest Hidden Image

 • Prepare: Preheat your oven to 175°C (350°F).
 Lightly grease an 8" loaf tin and place a sling of parchment paper into it to help lift out the cake once baked.

-• Add the sugar and orange zest to a large mixing bowl.
+• Flavor the sugar: Add the sugar and orange zest to a large mixing bowl.
 If you're using a vanilla pod, scrape out the seeds and add them to the bowl as well.
 Use your fingertips to rub the zest into the sugar.

-• Add the sifted flour, baking powder, and salt to the bowl with the wet ingredients and whisk until just combined and there aren't any visible pockets of flour - be careful not to overmix the batter.
+• Dry ingredients: Add the sifted flour, baking powder, and salt to the bowl with the wet ingredients in 2 parts, and whisk until just combined and there aren't any visible pockets of flour - be careful not to overmix the batter.

 • Allow the cake to cool in the pan for about 10 minutes before transferring it to a cooling rack.

-• Make the glaze: Meanwhile, add the confectioner's sugar and orange juice to a bowl and whisk until smooth.
+• Make the glaze: Meanwhile, add the powdered sugar, yogurt or orange juice, and orange zest to a bowl and whisk until smooth.

 Once the cake has cooled, place a sheet of parchment paper under the cooling rack to catch any icing.
 Pour the glaze on top of the cake, you can add more or less depending on your taste.